LogicStamp/logicstamp-context/docs/SECRET-SCANNING-FALSE-POSITIVES.md

 # GitHub Secret Scanning False Positives

-This document explains how to handle false positives from GitHub's secret scanning when working with LogicStamp Context's security scanning features.
+How to handle false positives from GitHub's secret scanning when working with LogicStamp Context's security scanning features.

-## Who is this for?

-This document is for **contributors** to the LogicStamp Context repository (and forks).

-It does **not** affect people using the LogicStamp CLI in their own projects.
+**For contributors only** — this only affects the LogicStamp Context repository (and forks), not people using the CLI in their own projects.

-**No real credentials are stored in this repository** — all flagged patterns are either detection code or test data.
+**No real credentials are stored in this repository** — all flagged patterns are detection code or test data.

 ## Overview

-GitHub's push protection may flag certain patterns in this repository as potential secrets.
-These are **false positives** caused by:
+GitHub's push protection may flag patterns in this repository as potential secrets.
+These are false positives from:

-1. **Secret detection patterns** in `src/utils/secretDetector.ts` that match secret formats (but don't contain actual secrets)
+1. **Secret detection patterns** in `src/utils/secretDetector.ts` — regex patterns that match secret formats but don't contain actual secrets
-2. **Test files** that contain example/fake secret patterns for testing purposes
+2. **Test files** — fake secret patterns (e.g., `FAKE_SECRET_KEY_...`) used to verify detection works
-3. **Security reports** that document detected patterns (which may reference fake secrets)
+3. **Security reports** — generated reports that document detected patterns (excluded from version control)

-All flagged patterns are **detection code or test data**, not actual credentials.
+All flagged patterns are detection code or test data, not actual credentials.

 ## Common False Positive Scenarios

 ### Detection Pattern False Positives

-The `src/utils/secretDetector.ts` file contains regular expressions that detect secret patterns (AWS keys, GitHub tokens, etc.).
-These patterns are intentionally obfuscated but may still be flagged by GitHub's scanner.
+The `src/utils/secretDetector.ts` file contains regex patterns that detect secret formats (AWS keys, GitHub tokens, etc.).
+These patterns don't contain real secrets — they're just detection logic.
+They're intentionally obfuscated using string concatenation at runtime, but GitHub's scanner may still flag them.

-**Why it's safe:**
+They're safe because:
-- Patterns are constructed dynamically at runtime using string concatenation
+- Patterns are built dynamically (no hardcoded secrets)
-- No hardcoded secret values exist in the codebase
-- These are detection patterns, not actual secrets
+- These are detection patterns, not actual credentials

-**Example obfuscation:**
+Example obfuscation:
 ```typescript
 pattern: (() => {
   const part1 = 'A'.concat('K');